-If a RAAC roof deck has indeed been found, then a structural engineer could be commissioned to report on the condition of the deck and, if found to be in good structural condition they may deem it possible to overlay with a new membrane.
-However, it is our strong advice that, considering the life span of RAAC roof planks has now been exceeded, this is unlikely to be feasible or safe.
+A structural engineer or suitable building surveyor must be commissioned to report on the condition of the deck, and if found to be in good structural condition, they may deem it possible to overlay it with a new membrane.
+However, at Garland UK, it is our strong advice that considering the life span of RAAC roof planks has now been exceeded, this is unlikely to be feasible or safe.

 Garland UK would not recommend retaining or working on existing RAAC decks.

-If a RAAC roof is discovered, we will always recommend to our clients that the RAAC roof should be completely removed and replaced with a suitable timber or metal deck, keeping your building safe and protected for years to come.
+If a RAAC roof is discovered, we will always recommend to our clients that the RAAC roof should be completely removed and replaced with a new structurally sound deck, keeping your building safe and protected for years to come.

-Garland UK has a national network of approved contractors with extensive expertise and training who you can trust to complete your work safely and to the highest professional standard, all supported by our up-to-30-year Garland UK Single-Point Guarantee.
+Garland UK has a national network of approved contractors with extensive expertise and training who you can trust to complete the RAAC remediation work safely and to the highest professional standard, all supported by our high-performance waterproofing systems industry-leading Single-Point Guarantee.